lambda-science/MyoQuant/README.md

 # MyoQuant🔬

-MyoQuant is a command line tool to quantify pathological feature in histology images.
+MyoQuant🔬 is a command line tool to quantify pathological feature in histology images.
 It is built using CellPose, Stardist, custom neural-network models and image analysis techniques to automatically analyze myopathy histology images.
 An online demo with a web interface is available at [https://lbgi.fr/MyoQuant/](https://lbgi.fr/MyoQuant/).

 ### **Warning:** This tool is still in alpha stage and might not work perfectly... yet.